blockdeep/otter/contracts/CrowdfundExample.md

 ### Making a Donation

-Donate SUI tokens to a campaign:
+Donate Sui tokens to a campaign:

 ```bash
 # Get a coin object to use for donation